 Sharon’s passion centers on engaging healthcare professionals to collectively transform the delivery of health care to people and their families.
 Dr. Birmingham’s consultation experience includes: Staffing and Scheduling, Clinical Quality and Fiscal Outcomes, Unit-based Nursing Research for Novices, Adolescent Focus Groups, and Maternal Child Health projects.
 At Campbell University she also teaches in the Master of Health Professions Education at the Jerry M. Wallace School of Osteopathic Medicine.

-Sharon obtained her BSN and Master’s Degree from The University of Iowa and Doctoral degree from the Yale University School of Nursing.
-Her master’s and doctoral study focused on children’s health and large data set health sciences research.
+Sharon obtained her BSN and Master’s Degree from The University of Iowa and Doctoral degree from the Yale University School of Nursing with an emphasis on large data set health sciences research.
 Dr. Birmingham conducted her doctoral dissertation on “The Effect of Nurse Staffing on Clinical, Organizational and Financial Outcomes.”
 This research won the Yale School of Nursing Dissertation Prize.
-She is a member of the American Nurses Association and The International Sigma Theta Tau Nursing Honor Society.
+She is the author of numerous articles and presents the use of data in health care decision-making.
+She is a member of the American Nurses Association and The International Sigma Theta Tau Honor Society.

 Sharon lives on the coast in Beaufort, NC and welcomes visitors!